slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Leverage is a force multiplier for your judgement.

 > *'Fortunes require leverage.
 Business leverage comes from capital, people and products with no marginal cost of replication (code and media).
 Capital means money.
 To raise money, apply your specific knowledge, with accountability and show resulting good judgment.
 Labor means people working for you.
-It's the oldest and most fought-over form of leverage.
+It’s the oldest and most fought-over form of leverage.
 Labor leverage will impress your parents, but don’t waste your life chasing it.
 Capital and labor are permissioned leverage.
 Everyone is chasing capital, but someone has to give it to you.
 Everyone is trying to lead, but someone has to follow you.
 Code and media are permissionless leverage.
 They're the leverage behind the newly rich.
 You can create software and media that works for you while you sleep.
-An army of robots is freely available - it's just packed in data centers for heat and space efficiency.
+An army of robots is freely available - it’s just packed in data centers for heat and space efficiency.
 Use it.'*

 <!--
 - on scaling: What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
-But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone's needs and shrinking their ability, aided by envy and reciprocation effects.
+But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
 - The power of compounding: you can achieve anything, if you stop trying to do everything.
 - Warnings: Finding cassandras to stop catastrophes.
 The “Cassandras” featured in R.P’s book are experts in their field. these people are data driven
 -->